NKFrancisco/CS-361-Final-Project/README.md

 Here's a high-level overview of what you'll be doing this term for the project:

-Sprint 1: Plan and design UI for individual project, plan first individual project milestone, implement first individual project milestone
+Sprint 1: Plan and design UI for individual project, plan first individual project milestone, implement first individual project milestone <br />
-Sprint 2: Decide who will implement what service and how the projects/services will be connected, research microservices, plan microservice, implement microservice
+Sprint 2: Decide who will implement what service and how the projects/services will be connected, research microservices, plan microservice, implement microservice <br />
-Sprint 3: Integrate with partner's project, evaluate code quality, revise (refactor), complete portfolio project
+Sprint 3: Integrate with partner's project, evaluate code quality, revise (refactor), complete portfolio project <br />